University of Missouri-Columbia

 The Verdict: The Investment Pays Off

-The data highlights several strengths: strong earnings premium over high school graduates, a 74.9% graduation rate, manageable debt relative to earnings.
+What it has going for it: a strong earnings premium over high school graduates, its 74.9% graduation rate, manageable debt relative to earnings.

-Median debt of $20,500 against $63,403 in earnings is reasonable, though major choice matters significantly.
-Students in higher-earning programs will see better returns.
+Median debt of $20,500 against $63,403 in earnings is reasonable, though your major matters a lot here.
+Graduates in higher-earning fields will see the better end of this.

 Rankings & Links